nacnudus/unpivotr/cran-comments.md

-This is a resubmission after fixing a URL.
+This is a resubmission after fixing the MIT licence.

 ## Test environments